 Tillamook Cheddar dairy products

-For more than a century, Tillamook, which is a farmer-owned co-op from Tillamook, Oregon that is comprised of about 80 farmers, has been making the highest quality dairy products using the most responsible practices.
+For more than a century, Tillamook, a farmer-owned co-op from Tillamook, Oregon comprised of about 80 farmers, has been making the highest quality dairy products using the most responsible practices.
 But what the Tillamook co-op is most famous for is its Tillamook Cheddar.
-Cheddar, which was first made in the English village of Cheddar in the 12th century, is popular enough nowadays that it has its own holiday: National Cheddar Day, which, not surprisingly was started by the folks at Tillamook.
+Cheddar, which was first made in the English village of Cheddar in the 12th century, is popular enough nowadays that it has its own holiday: National Cheddar Day, which not surprisingly was started by the folks at Tillamook.

-Mast chocolate has the requisite millennial pedigree in that it began life in Brooklyn when the young Mast Brothers decided they wanted to get into the confections business.
+Mast chocolate has the requisite millennial pedigree: It began life in Brooklyn, when the young Mast Brothers decided they wanted to get into the confectionary business.
 But life got in the way in the most delightful of ways, and the brothers ended up moving their facilities and their families to Westchester County (just north of the northernmost part of New York City).
-Here’s why you never have to feel guilty about your chocolate addiction.
+Get the variety pack.
+It’s worth it.

 Handmade dog treats